mturchin20/MAPITR/README.md

-in [Turchin et al. 2020][biorxiv-paper]. `MAPITR` itself is a variance component model that tests for marginal epistasis -- the presence of *any* epistatic interactions -- between a given genetic pathway and the rest of the genome. `MAPITR` expects as input a set of genotypes, a single phenotype, and a list of pathways, and returns as output for each pathway a p-value for the test against the null model of there *not* being any interactions between the pathway and the rest of the genome.
+in [Turchin et al. 2020][biorxiv-paper]. `MAPITR` itself is a variance component model that tests for marginal epistasis -- the presence of *any* epistatic interactions -- between a given genetic pathway and the rest of the genome. `MAPITR` expects as input a set of genotypes, a single phenotype, and a list of pathways.
+As output, it returns for each pathway a p-value for the test against the null model of there *not* being any interactions between the pathway and the rest of the genome.